 Funding adapted to a variety of research contexts

-At UCL, research projects are made possible by ‘scientist-adventurers’, various financial resources, research infrastructure and state-of-the-art equipment.
+At UCLouvain, research projects are made possible by ‘scientist-adventurers’, various financial resources, research infrastructure and state-of-the-art equipment.

-External research funding obtained by UCL researchers amounts to 30% of the overall university budget.
-In other words, many public and private sponsors trust UCL, based on the dedication of our researchers, international recognition of their work and the specialised support of the UCL Research Department (ADRE).
+External research funding obtained by UCLouvain researchers amounts to 30% of the overall university budget.
+In other words, many public and private sponsors trust UCLouvain, based on the dedication of our researchers, international recognition of their work and the specialised support of the UCLouvain Research Department (ADRE).

 Research Department experts indeed play a major role in helping researchers identify appropriate funding sources, set up their project, and nurture permanent relationships with Belgian, foreign and supranational sponsors.